 - Must NOT be used to satisfy any other academic requirements (except for the Public Interest Social Justice Certificate Pro Bono Hours requirement) AND;

 - Generally, MUST NOT be work/research done for a Professor, University department or activity.
+It may include work done as part of the Pro Bono Placement Program.

 Note: Qualifying pro bono activities do not have to be legal services, and include assisting nonprofit, civic, community, religious, or governmental organizations.
 For a full description of the eligibility, please click here.